-The Select Board hires and is responsible for the following town employees: Town Administrator, Finance Director/Assistant Town Administrator, and Executive Assistant to the Select Board, Assessor and Assessor's Clerk.
+The Select Board hires and is responsible for the following town employees: Town Administrator, Finance Administrator, and Executive Assistant to the Select Board, Assistant Town Clerk/Tax Collector, Assessor and Assessor's Clerk.
 The Deputy Treasurer is hired by the Treasurer but approved by the Select Board.
 The Deputy Town Clerk/Tax Collector is hired by Town Clerk/Tax Collector and approved by the Select Board.
 The Select Board also hires the Police Chief, the Fire Chief, the Public Works Director, the Building Inspector, the Planning/Zoning Board Administrator and the Health Officer.
 The Recreation Department Director is hired by the Recreation Commission with the approval of the Members of the Select Board.

-The Select Board also appoints the members of the following boards, commissions and committees:
+The Select Board also appoints the members of the following: